Staff paper PDFs, free! I've got all sizes and types here - just have a look and download what you need.

 Here are smaller staffs, to which your music students will quickly graduate!

-And last, three giant staffs, NOT FOR WRITING ON, but - MY SUGGESTION - for laminating and using with your new note-readers.
+And last, three giant staffs, NOT REALLY FOR WRITING ON, but - MY SUGGESTION - for laminating and using with your new note-readers.
 Try moving coins up and down the music staff - they should fit these staff charts very well!

 The TREBLE clef: